GabdullinN/loss-landscape-analysis/README.md

 * lla-gpu
 * lla-gpu-jup

+Please note that services are mutually exclusive and an existing service has to be removed with docker compose down before starting a different one.

 There are two ways of working with the project
-* Work in container via terminal: docker exec -it lla_container /bin/bash
+* Work in container via terminal: docker exec -it lla-container /bin/bash
 * Log into Jupyter Lab server: http:{server}:{your_port}, password **land**

 **Examples**